michaelbarton/survey-website/content/markup/posts/what-defines-success-in-bioinformatics.markdown

 to build on this by adding further specific areas of interest.
 You can see the outline these in [the survey aims][aims].
 The first point I think should be what factors lead to success.
-This way, I hope, we can define a career in bioinformatics by more that just how much you'll be paid.
+This way, I hope, we can define a career in bioinformatics by more that just how much money you'll make.

 [glassdoor.com]: http://www.glassdoor.com/
 [motivation]: http://www.youtube.com/watch?v=iXV6SYrQ_IE